linode/ai-quickstart-gpt-oss-20b/README.md

 ```

 > [!NOTE]
-> if you like to add more containers check out docker compose template file
+> if you like to add more services check out docker compose template file
 > ```
 > vi /template/docker-compose.yml
 > ```